hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 	For intructions, see the [Configuring HP StoreVirtual VSA for Block Storage](/helion/openstack/ga/install/vsa/) document.

 - Configure an HP 3Par storage array
+-

-•	An optional HP 3Par storage array that can be used to provide high performance Cinder block storage /helion/openstack/install/3par/
+	An optional HP 3Par storage array that can be used to provide high performance Cinder block storage

+	For intructions, see the [HP Helion OpenStack&#174;: HP StoreServ (3PAR) Support](/helion/openstack/install/3par/) document.